This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Find out what to do in our Best things to do in Florence, the city’s Hidden Gems and district and accommodation recommendations in Best place to stay in Florence
+- Find out what to do in our Best things to do in Florence, our suggested 3 day Florence itinerary and the city’s Hidden Gems and district and accommodation recommendations in Best place to stay in Florence

 - Discover the different ways to get from Rome to Florence, from a high-speed train to a leisurely drive through Tuscany